2-Day Intensive WorkshopEnglish language culinary arts programs in Tokyo, Japan

 A Taste of Culture’s 2-Day Intensive Workshop is a fast-paced, in-depth, fully hands-on program.
 Workshops are scheduled on consecutive days to enable us to prepare some dishes that require elapsed time to complete.
 Our lunches on both days are nutritiously balanced and aesthetically satisfying meals.

-After preparing and partaking of lunch on the first day we return to the kitchen to conduct a comparative tasting of key pantry items: kombu, miso, vinegar, soy sauce and mirin.
+After preparing and partaking of lunch on the first day we return to the kitchen to conduct a comparative tasting of key pantry items such as kombu, miso, vinegar, and soy sauce.
 We also begin preparations for several dishes to be finished and consumed on Day Two.

 The after-lunch session on the final day is spent looking through Elizabeth Andoh’s extensive reference library, following up on participants’ questions and special interests.
 Time permitting, we may prepare additional dishes.
-Time is also set aside to assist those who need help with captioning images taken during the program.
+Time is also set aside to assist those who need help with captioning images they took during the program.

 The 2-day intensive program provides participants with a unique opportunity to delve deeply into Japan’s culinary culture.
 While our curriculum explores the thinking behind kitchen practices, the emphasis is on experiential learning and skill-building: mastering basic cutting and cooking techniques, and acquiring a comfortable acquaintance with a wide range of (classic Japanese) foodstuffs.